calumaxs/TAPAS/README.md

 Two acquisition scripts are provided in `psychopy_scripts/`:

 - **TAPAS_metronomo.py** — for paced tapping conditions.
-Presents an isochronous metronome via PsychoPy audio and monitors tap events from two tablets simultaneously via ADB.
+Presents an isochronous metronome via PsychoPy audio and monitors tap events from two tablets/smartphones simultaneously via ADB.
 Sends EEG triggers at each metronome onset.
 - **TAPAS_syncro.py** — for dyadic/free synchronization conditions.
 No metronome is presented.
-Monitors tap events from two tablets for a fixed session duration.
+Monitors tap events from two tablets/smartphones for a fixed session duration.

 Both scripts require two Android devices running TAPAS to be connected via USB and authorized via ADB before launch.
 Output is saved as semicolon-separated CSV files in `./csv_files/`.